ros/diagnostics/diagnostic_common_diagnostics/README.md

 * Name of the node is "ram_monitor_" + hostname.
 * Uses the following args:
   * warning_percentage: If the RAM usage is > warning_percentage, a WARN status will be published.
+  * error_percentage: If the RAM usage is > error_percentage, a ERROR status will be published.
   * window: the maximum length of the used collections.deque for queuing RAM readings.

 ### Published Topics